+• Common geographic classifications

-- Common geographic classifications. - Statistics NZ currently uses the Meshblock as geocode type.
+Statistics NZ currently uses the Meshblock as geocode type.
 Meshblocks are the smallest statistical spatial unit for statistical, electoral and government administration in New Zealand.
-Geospatial data storage and national Geodetic Reference Frame.

 Data is stored centrally in the New Zealand Transverse Mercator projection using the NZ geodetic datum 2000